 There are many albums in languages other than English that come with the Words app right now.
 You don't need to switch your interface messages from English to another language in order to use them.

-You can make more albums at this URL:
+You can make more albums using these instructions:

 The character Mo in the Osmo Monster game speaks either English or Spanish.
-Please stay tuned as we localize this game in 2018 and beyond.
+Please stay tuned as we localize this game further.